Need Help?

 Examples of recent questions relating to Kent Reliance consent to let

-• I have had an existing homeloan with Kent Reliance for almost 2 years and the fixed rate is due to expire.
-We are contemplating extracting equity from our existing place to allow us to acquire a new larger home and then rent out the current one bedroom apartment.
-We were originally informed that we ought to look for a new residential mortgage allowing for consent to let - can you explain what this is?
+• I have had a current homeloan with Kent Reliance for almost 18 months and the fixed rate is about to be renegotiated.
+We are thinking of extracting equity from our current place to allow us to buy a new larger home and then rent out the current one bedroom apartment.
+We were originally informed that we ought to look for a new residential mortgage with a consent to let - can you explain what this is?